-- Complete the initial costings form and email the costings to your RDO.
+- Complete the initial Costing form (download and save before editing) and email the costings to your RDO.
 Your RDO may enter the costs directly into the internal costings system (ACP) or they may ask you to liaise with a member of the costings team.

 - Register for the correct funder application portal and familiarise yourself with the online application process.
 Remember to add your RDO to your online application so that they can view it and enter the costings.

-What documentation do I need to prepare for my application to the funder?
+What documentation to I need to prepare for my application to the funder?

 - As a minimum, most funders ask for a Case for Support, a Justification for Resources, an Impact Plan and a Data Management Plan.
 Depending on the scope of your project, you may also be asked to submit a Technical Plan.
 It is important that you check exactly what the funder expects you to submit with your proposal so you know what documentation you need to prepare.